tgalal/dissononce/README.md

 ### Extras

-Class and functions that are not part of Noise Protocol specification, but are part of this implementation are referred to as "Extras'.
-Examples for Extras are helpers, classes that simplify usage of the library or wrappers that enforce some rules.
-Extras should are to be decoupled as much as possible from the base spec implementation, they should not interfere with the base implementation flow or introduce conflicts with Noise specification.
+Classes and functions that are not part of Noise Protocol specification but are part of this implementation are referred to as "Extras" or "Deviations".
+Examples for Extras are helpers, classes that simplify usage of the library or wrappers that enforce some rules or design patterns.
+Extras should be decoupled as much as possible from the base spec implementation and never referenced from there.

 #### meta: Crypto-functions by name: